A young Black woman talking about something serious with an older Black woman in the park.

 Fluoxetine can have side effects that might affect your sex life.
 These include:

-Fluoxetine has been known to slow growth and delay sexual development (puberty) in a small number of children and young people.
+Fluoxetine has been known to slow growth and delay puberty in a small number of children and young people.
 Your doctor should check your growth while you are taking it.
-If this worries you, talk to your doctor or pharmacist about it.
+If you are concerned about this, talk to your doctor or pharmacist about it.

 Fertility